-Our next HL2C seminar will take place on Wednesday, October 20 from 12pm to 1pm GMT (Dublin, Edinburgh, Lisbon, London).
-This talk is a joint initiative with Lancaster’s SLLAT Research Group.
+Our next HL2C seminar will take place on Wednesday, March 2, 2022, from 12pm to 1pm (Dublin, Edinburgh, Lisbon, London).
+The talk is co-organized with Lancaster’s SLLAT Research Group.

 How to join:

 Our seminars are free to attend.
 Simply sign up to the HL2C Mailing List to receive the link to join us via Microsoft Teams link.
 You do not need a Teams account to access the talk.

 Background: With an estimated half of the world using more than one language in everyday life, bilingualism is a norm rather than an exception.
 However, researchers in the field of language acquisition and processing traditionally focused on monolinguals and viewed bilingual speakers simply as “two monolinguals in one person”.
 Research into differences between monolingual and bilingual performance and processing is not only relatively new but has also been producing conflicting findings, which fuels the existing social ambivalence relating to the acquisition of two languages in childhood.
 As a result, many parents and teachers question whether the effort needed to maintain both languages is worth the outcome or worry that speaking a minority language at home may hamper their offspring’s achievement in the dominant language as children “may get confused”.
 However, studying heritage speakers (here defined as early bilinguals of a minority language (Montrul, 2006:161) is important not only from the point of educational policymaking but it is also central to our understanding of the architecture of language as it can offer a window into bilingual minds.
 Therefore, the population, which was first studied mainly by applied linguists, is now becoming of interest to theoretical linguists investigating the role of input and maturational factors in language acquisition.